vdouet/Reinforcement-Learning/03 - Deep Reinforcement Learning Hands-On/Chapter 4 - The Cross-Entropy Method.md

 Observaton s ==> Trainable functio (NN) ==> Policy

 The core of the cross-entropy method is to throw away bad episodes and train on better ones:

 1. Play N number of episodes using our current model and environment
 2. Calculate the total reward for every episode and decide on a reward boundary.
 Usually, we use some percentile of all rewards, such as 50th or 70th.
 3. Throw away all episodes with a reward below the boundary.
 4. Train on the remaining "elite" episodes using observations as the input and issued actions as the desired output.
 5. Repeat from step 1 until we become satisfied with the result.

 Despite the simplicity of this method, it works well on simple environments, it is easy to implement and quite robust to hyperparameters changing.

+Limitation of the cross-entropy method:
++ For training our episodes have to be finite and preferably short.
++ The total reward for the episodes should have enough variability to separate good episodes from bad ones.
++ There is no intermediate indication about whether the agent has succeeded or failed.